jan-david-fischbach/cgoertzel/README.md

 This term comes from the paper
 > [Sysel and Rajmic: Goertzel algorithm generalized to non-integer multiples of fundamental frequency.
 EURASIP Journal on Advances in Signal Processing 2012 2012:56](https://asp-eurasipjournals.springeropen.com/track/pdf/10.1186/1687-6180-2012-56/)

 The C implementation is contained in `cgoertzel.c`.
 The Python wrapper around that C implementation is contained in `cgoertzel.py`.
+The script to build the code is `cgoertzel_build.py`.

+This is currently not a polished package, but rather a simple utility in the interest of flexibility and speed.

 ## Getting Started